 To help achieve our mission ASK collaborates with strategic partners to help further the interests and needs of families we serve.

-Indiana Parent Education Project
+Indiana Parent Education Program

 As previously mentioned, ASK staff provide families of children with special needs information and referral to community resources, training and education, and parent to parent support.
-A unique aspect of this project is the follow-up support that is given to families after they contact ASK.
-Follow-up calls are scheduled to cover information for families on pertinent topics such as special education, health care financing, respite, childcare and the medical home.
+A unique aspect of this program is the follow-up support that is given to families after they contact ASK.
+Follow-up calls are scheduled to cover information for families on pertinent topics such as special education, health care financing, respite, transition and the medical home.

 Community Pediatrics Training Initiative

-In collaboration with the Indiana University School of Medicine, ASK is one of three community based organizations that provides community learning experiences for pediatric residents in the Indiana University medical education program at Indiana University Health.
+In collaboration with the Indiana University School of Medicine, ASK is one of three community based organizations that provides community learning experiences for pediatric residents in the Indiana University Medical Education Program at Indiana University Health.
 The project focuses on populations of children with special health care needs who are defined as children with disabilities and serious chronic illness, Hispanic children whose parents speak English as a second language, and children who are victims of domestic violence.
 This project is changing the way pediatric residents are trained to work with community organizations in meeting the needs of children with special needs and their families through site visits, interactions with families and children, and special projects.

 Return to the top of the page